Eruanne2/WX-Alerts/README.md

    }
 ```

-I plan to include each of the cities he wants in the request, then check the alert arrays to see if they have anything in them.
-If so, the alerts will be formatted into a text body and sent to his number.
+The api request includes 6 different cities he wants to receive alerts for.
+When the response is received, each location will be checked for alerts, and each alert will be checked to see if they contain any of the keywords he wants to watch for.
+If so, the headline of the alert will be sent directly to his number (and mine right now while I'm still testing it).
 ```javascript
   let wxData = await axios.request(wxRequest)
   .then(response => response.data)